canarieids/Zeek-Ubuntu-22.04/README.md

 ```
 Please note that you will need to update ***interface=*** for each worker node to reflect a unique and valid interface.
 To get a list of interfaces available, execute ***ip a*** from the CLI.

-### 4.4.4.
+### 4.3.7.
 Apply the Configuration Files

 With the completion of the previous steps, its now time to re-deploy Zeek.
 Anytime you make changes similar to the above, you will need to re-deploy.

-When configuration files are modified, execute
+When configuration files are modified, execute:

 ```
 $zeekctl deploy